washington-and-lee-mock-convention/mock-con-2020-frontend/README.md

 # mock-con-2020-frontend
 Frontend for mockconventiondata.com

+## THIS IS THE PRODUCTION BRANCH ##
+Do not merge from anywhere except from the beta branch From master:
+`git checkout prod`
+`git merge beta`

 ## basic structure of the front-end ##
 The index.html houses the different components of the view.
 These components are the different pages that complete the site.
 The rest of the components exist inside of the src/app directory as is standard for most angular apps.
 Each component contains